visualengineers/sci-knowledge-base/README.md

 ## SCI-KB Code Snippets

-These path specifications and reusable code snippets are special for the SCI-KB and facilitate the insertion of new content :)
+These path specifications and reusable code snippets are special for the SCI-KB.
+They have been created to structure the knowledge base and facilitate the insertion of new content :)

 ### Inserting Knowledge